2021 Missouri State Bears football team

-The 2021 Missouri State Bears football team represented Missouri State University as a member of the Missouri Valley Football Conference (MVFC) for the 2021 NCAA Division I FCS football season.
-They were led by second-year head coach Bobby Petrino, and played their home games at Robert W. Plaster Stadium in Springfield, Missouri.
-This was the Bears 115th season overall and their 36th season as a member of the Missouri Valley Football Conference.
-The Bears came off a historic 2020 season which saw them return to the playoffs after a 30-year drought where they last made the playoffs in 1990.
-Entering the season the team was predicted to finish 6th in the conference.
-The Bears finished the regular season with an 8–3 record (5–2 in conference play) which was good enough for second place in the Valley and their best finish to a season since 1990.
+The 2021 Missouri State Bears football team represented Missouri State University as a member of the Missouri Valley Football Conference (MVFC) during the 2021 NCAA Division I FCS football season.
+They were led by second-year head coach Bobby Petrino, the Bears compiled an overall record of 8–4 with a mark of 6–2 in conference playing, placing second in the MVFC.
+For the second consecutive season, Missouri State advanced to the NCAA Division I Football Championship playoffs, where the Bears lost in the first round to UT Martin.
+The team played home games at Robert W. Plaster Stadium in Springfield, Missouri.

 The 2021 team set and matched numerous school records.
-QB Jason Shelley broke several school records in total offense and passing yards.
+Quarterback Jason Shelley broke several school records in total offense and passing yards.
 He broke the single season passing record, total offense in a game, total offense in a season, games with more than 200 passing yards and matched the record for passes completed in a game.
-WR Ty Scott set school records in receiving yards in a season, matched touchdown receptions in a season, and 100 yard receiving games in a season.
+Wide receiver Ty Scott set school records in receiving yards in a season, matched touchdown receptions in a season, and 100 yard receiving games in a season.
 Scott was also the first receiver in school history to eclipse a thousand receiving yards in a season.
 P Grant Burkett set school records in punting average in a game and punting average in a season.
-The Bears qualified for the playoffs for the second straight year and hosted UT- Martin in the first round.
-This was the first home playoff game in Springfield since 1990 when Missouri State hosted Idaho.

-Pregame of the 2020 FCS Playoff game between North Dakota and Missouri State.